crusoexia/vim-monokai/README.md

 If you are using a font which support italic, you can use below config to enable the italic form:

     let g:monokai_italic = 1

-### Thick window border

-The default window border is narrow dotted line, use below config to turn on the thick one:

-    let g:monokai_thick_border = 1

 Javascript
 ----------